Paradoxis/StegCracker/README.md

 While I've enjoyed building this tool it is and always will built on bad foundations.
-StegCracker started out as a dirty hack for a problem which didn't have any good or easy to use solutions, it's biggest limiting factor however is that it relies on just spamming thousand of subprocess calls a second which (despite being optimized slightly with multiple threads) is just horrible for performance.
+StegCracker started out as a dirty hack for a problem which didn't have any good or easy to use solutions, it's biggest limiting factor however is that it relies on just spamming thousand of subprocess calls per second which (despite being optimized slightly with multiple threads) is just horrible for performance.

 So, as a result, after three years of managing the project I've decided to